Meet the Candidate Booths

 Jen has three sons.
 They love camping, fishing, swimming, kayaking, road tripping, and the Constitution.

-Jen is currently on the State Central Committee, representing Davis County.
+Jen is currently serving her second term representing Davis County on the Utah State Central Committee..
 She has served as District 17 Vice Chair, Precinct Vice Chair, State and County Delegate.
 Every year, it get's more and more exciting as grassroots engage.

 Utah's Grassroots report is the easiest way to get to summaries on historical votes. https://www.utahgrassroots.org/